Rediscovery

 Blooming Wet H0723

-11″w x 14″h x .75″d watercolor, acrylic & ink on 140lb wc paper/boar cradle.
+11″w x 14″h x .75″d watercolor, acrylic & ink on 140lb wc paper/board cradle.
 A wetland about 25 miles south on Hwy 97, full of blooming lilly ponds, grasses and wildlife named Thompson Refuge in Idaho.

 This painting won the “People’s Choice” award for the plein air booth.
 Bloomin Wet is a close-up view from the bank of the water full of blooming lily pods, grasses, reeds, and lots of mosquitos.